 Know Your Limits: a word of caution

 We don’t always know the impact of our own behavior on others nor the buttons that may be pushed for somebody else.
 Sometimes it is an outside pressure on our colleague that may be fueling the conflict we experience (see Dealing with Distressed Colleague and Workplace Safety for more information).

 Employee Assistance Program (Password: LMEAP) – free, confidential counseling via toll-free phone line or in person for BMC employees and eligible dependents.

 BMC Human Resources – non-confidential services for BMC employees

 Faculty and Staff Assistance Office – free, confidential counseling and referral service for faculty, staff and their families with locations on both Medical and Charles River campuses

 Office of the Ombuds – confidential, impartial, problem-solving resource serving faculty, staff, and students on the Charles River and Medical Campus.

-BU Human Resources – Human Resources on the Medical Campus is available to prospective, current, and retired employees of Boston University.
-Their services are not confidential.
+BU Human Resources – Human Resources available to prospective, current, and retired employees of Boston University on both the Medical and Charles River campuses.

 Help With Difficult Boss Problems – Badbossology.com features completely free access to over 1200 articles and resources on solving problems with difficult managers.